oktober/jekyll-now/_posts/2019-10-31-Stop-IP-Banning-As-A-Band--Aid.md

 We need a better way.

 **Moral of the story - _don’t use IP banning_**.
 At best, it’s a band-aid solution.
-At worst, it blocks legitimate customers from using your services.
-And make error messages appropriate.
+At worst, it blocks legitimate customers from using your services. **And make error messages appropriate**.
 They don’t have to reveal any sensitive information, but don’t make them outrightly misleading.
 That’s just lazy coding.

 And yes, I did finally get my coffee.
 Thanks for asking.